openactive/openactive-test-suite/README.md

 And as in the parent section, `NODE_CONFIG` must include `"ci": true`.

 Note that `outputPath` and `conformanceCertificatePath` must start with `/github/workspace/` to ensure these outputs are accessible in subsequent steps.

+Sub-directories must be created before the test suite runs (including a subdirectory of the `output` folder named `json`) e.g. `mkdir -p ./test-suite/output/json ./test-suite/conformance/`.

 As in the previous section, `host.docker.internal` must be the host to access your booking system locally to the GitHub action if it is not running in another Docker container.
 This hostname must also be used within `NODE_CONFIG` for `datasetSiteUrl` and Seller `@id`s.